live-by-unix/AccurateClock-API/README.md

 }
 ```
 To request this endpoint, do a ```GET``` request to ```https://accurateclock-api-public.live-by-unix.workers.dev/api/meta```

+## Use cases
+Perfect for clocks, dashboards, uptime monitors, browser apps, and projects that need a reliable server-side timestamp.
+I even made a website to demo my API in action!
+Visit by clicking [here](https://demo-of-accurateclock-api.pages.dev/)

 ## How to request
 To request the endpoint, here are some examples (using endpoint ```/api/time```, you can change):